What Is a Mortgage Lien?

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-A mortgage lien is a legal right the lender has to take your property if you fail to pay your debt.
-In common conversation, most people mix mortgages with simple loan arrangements.
-But, strictly speaking, a mortgage is not simply a loan.
-Instead, it is an interest in the real property held by the lender (lienholder) as protection in case the borrower fails to pay back the loan.
+A mortgage lien is a legal right a lender has to take your property if you fail to pay your debt.
+In common conversation, most people mix mortgages with simple loan arrangements, but a mortgage is not simply a loan.

-This article focuses on mortgage liens.
-For related articles and resources, see FindLaw's Mortgages and Equity Loans section.
+This article focuses on mortgage loan liens.
+For related articles and resources, see FindLaw's Mortgages and Equity Loans FAQ section.

 The Mortgage as an Interest

 A mortgage interest can take one of two forms depending on which state you live in.
-The lender can either own the property outright (but still allow you to occupy the property as if you owned it), or the lender can place a “mortgage lien" on the property.
+The lender can either:

-States where lenders (mortgagees) possess the title to the property are known as “title theory" states.
-All other states, where lenders place mortgage liens on the property, are known as “lien theory" states.
+Some states, where lenders (mortgagees) possess the title to the property, are known as title theory states.
+All other states, where lenders place mortgage liens on the property, are known as lien theory states.

 Title Theory States